DavidJosh1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that prints the result of the addition of 128 with value stored in env variable
+Write a script to print the result pwoer divided by divide